 Talkspace offers three plans for its talk therapy platform and four plans for its psychiatry platform.

 This online mental health provider generally doesn’t take all insurance (it's currently working solely with Primera), but you can always check with your insurance provider to see if you’re covered through this mental health app.
+Luckily, Talkspace costs are so low, you don't really need insurance to afford the service.

 (As of April 2020, President Trump has expanded coverage to include online healthcare providers through Medicare plans; it’s too soon to know how long this will last, but it’s worth checking with your provider to find out if Talkspace is covered through your insurance plan — even if it wasn’t previously.)

-Without health insurance, Talkspace is still affordable (especially when compared to the cost of in-person therapy through medical insurance, as it’s not unreasonable to pay upwards of $200 or more a month for traditional therapy).
+Without health insurance, Talkspace costs are still affordable (especially when compared to the cost of in-person therapy through medical insurance, as it’s not unreasonable to pay upwards of $200 or more a month for traditional therapy).
 It makes sense, too.
 If therapists don’t need to spend money commuting to an office or pay rent for the office itself, they can offer more competitive prices.

 The company offers three packages, all with access to different levels of communication with an online therapist.
 All subscriptions are billed monthly with pricing based on the number of live sessions per month.